edgedb/easy-edgedb/chapter20/index.md

 Every property has a type (like `str`, `bigint`, etc.).
 Computed properties have them too but we don't need to tell EdgeDB the type because the computed expression itself tells the type.
 For example, `pen_name` takes `.name` which is a `str` and adds more strings, which will of course produce a `str`.
 The `++` used to join them together is called {eql:op}`concatenation <docs:strplus>`.

-The two links are `multi link`s, without which a `link` is to only one object.
-If you just write `link`, it will be a `single link`.
+The two links are `multi` links, without which a link is to only one object: without the keyword `multi` it will be a single link.
 It means that you may need to add `assert_single()` when creating a link or it will give this error:

 ```
 error: possibly more than one element returned by an expression
 for a computed link 'former_self' declared as 'single'
 ```

-This could be what you want for `lover`, but it wouldn't work well for `places_visited`.
-And backlinks have the opposite behavior: a backlink is a `multi link` by default, meaning that you have to write `single link` otherwise.
+Meanwhile, backlinks have the opposite behavior: a backlink is a `multi` link by default, meaning that you have to write `single` otherwise.

 For `first_appearance` and `last_appearance` we use {eql:type}`docs:cal::local_date` because our game is only based in one part of Europe inside a certain period.
 For a modern user database we would prefer {eql:type}`docs:std::datetime` because it is timezone aware and ISO8601 compliant.